Sam Sloan

-Samuel Howard Sloan (born September 7, 1944) is an American perennial candidate and former broker-dealer.
+Samuel Howard Sloan (born September 7, 1944), also known as Mohammad Ismail Sloan, is an American perennial candidate and former broker-dealer.
 In 1978, he won a case pro se before the United States Supreme Court, becoming the last non-lawyer to argue a case in front of the court before it prohibited the practice in 2013.

-In 2006, Sloan served on the executive board of the United States Chess Federation.
-He has run unsuccessfully or attempted to run for several political offices, including President of the United States.
+He has unsuccessfully run or attempted to run for several political offices, including President of the United States.

 Early life and education

 Sloan was born in Richmond, Virginia, and graduated from high school in 1962.
 He studied at the University of California, Berkeley, where he became president of the Sexual Freedom League branch before dropping out.

 Sloan began studying chess at age 7.
 In 1959, he was the youngest competitor in the National Capital Open Chess Tournament in Washington, D.C.
-The United States Chess Federation's database reports that he has played in 152 chess tournaments since 1991 and that his highest FIDE rating was 2107 in 1997.
-When he was young, he attended a series of lectures by Bobby Fischer at the Marshall Chess Club.
+The United States Chess Federation's database reports that he has played in 152 chess tournaments since 1991 and that his highest USCF rating was 2107 in 1997.

 Career

 Starting in 1968, Sloan worked for two years in the over-the-counter trading department at the Wall Street investment banking firm Hayden, Stone & Co.
 In 1970, he established Samuel H. Sloan & Company, a registered broker-dealer primarily trading over-the-counter stocks and bonds.
 The Securities and Exchange Commission (SEC) brought civil actions against Sloan & Co. starting in 1971, alleging he had failed to maintain adequate books and records, and revoked his broker-dealer registration in 1975.
 After years of litigation, he prevailed in a case against the SEC at the U.S. Supreme Court in 1978, arguing his case pro se.
 He submitted a 175-page brief that The New Republic called a "singularly absurd and complicated document" with "far too many obfuscations and legal shenanigans".
 The Supreme Court ruled unanimously that the "tacking" of 10-day summary suspension orders for an indefinite period was an abuse of the SEC's authority and a deprivation of due process.
 Sloan is the last non-lawyer to argue before the court, which prohibited that practice in 2013.

 In the 1980s, Sloan assumed control of Ishi Press, a digital and print-on-demand publishing company.

 Sloan spent four years in the United Arab Emirates writing a chess column and running a computer store.
-In July 2006, he was elected to the Executive Board of the United States Chess Federation (USCF) for a one-year term after finishing second place (the first-place finisher received a three-year term).
+In July 2006, he was elected to a one-year term on the executive board of the United States Chess Federation (USCF) after finishing in second place (the first-place finisher received a three-year term).
 In 2007, he ran for reelection to the board but was unsuccessful, finishing ninth out of 10 candidates.
 He subsequently sued two officers of the board.